Japan Tours from Tokyo

 Japan: Tokyo Nights & Kyoto Temples

-Henry, traveled in August
+Christa, traveled in June

 Tokyo's neon-lit metropolis opens this 6-day adventure via bullet train to Takayama's sake breweries and traditional inns, concluding in historic Kyoto.
 The route connects 3 distinct cities with 4-hour train rides between major stops.